aspiringsecurity/De-Transport-Monitor/README.md

 # Blockchain Eco-system

-# Onyx blockchain Modules
+# Onyx blockchain Modules and Magic SDK dapp module

+- Verification and management of personas (citizen (holder), Administrator (issuer), and Dispatcher, Command and Control Center (verifier)) using Onyx SSI SDK modules: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/Transport-DI-Onyx-Web3-Modules/Transport-onyx-ssi-sdk-personas

-Onyx Blockchain Modules with aggregator and analytics tooling (Onyx Calc) for tabulation, organization and visualization of on-chain data:
+Onyx Blockchain Modules with aggregator and analytics tooling (Onyx Calc) for tabulation, organization and visualization of on-chain data.

-Onyx Calc: Analytics and Aggregator tooling with a Ledger Pro (hardware wallet) dapp module: Please visit
+Onyx Calc: Analytics and Aggregator tooling with a Ledger Pro (hardware wallet) dapp module.
+Onyx Calc is also used for storing a variety of offchain data like incident snapshots, alarm metadata and object types at the time of incident in a spreadsheet type interface.

+- Alarm Viewer dapp using Magic SDK module:  Add alarms with a single touch.
+Open the Alarm Settings menu from the home page.
+Add an alarm, set the wallpaper or choose an alarm tone.
+You can also delete an existing alarm.
+Web3 template for NFT marketplace of alarm clock wallpapers and background ringtones purchase and auction.
+We are also extending and adapting Turtle Music using NFT Experiments for music curators for alarm clock.

 # Onyx and Biconomy blockchain Modules and Web3 ecosystem tools

-- Onyx  Signer module for verification of transport incidents: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/signer-waves-transactions & https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/car-parts-transactions (vehicle parts verification and replacement)

-- Onyx and Biconomy blockchain sync with incident database: - zksync Era Signer module for verification of transport incidents: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/signer-waves-transactions

-  # Biconomy, Onyx blockchain module and Web3 ecosystem tools

-- Auction dapp in Waves for petrol vehicles older than 15 years & Diesel vehicles older than 10 years: https://github.com/aspiringsecurity/De-Transport-Monitor/blob/main/Transport-DI-Onyx-Web3-Modules/auction-older-vehicles/readme.md
+- Auction dapp for petrol vehicles older than 15 years & Diesel vehicles older than 10 years: https://github.com/aspiringsecurity/De-Transport-Monitor/blob/main/Transport-DI-Onyx-Web3-Modules/auction-older-vehicles/readme.md

 - Bank credit dApp for Vehicle Insurance, Service & Repair using Onyx, Biconomy SDK and Web3 tools.
-Please
+Please visit: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/Transport-DI-Onyx-Web3-Modules/bank-Credit-vehicle-insurance-service

+- Signer module for verification of transport incidents and for enabling sharing of government assets like toll prepaid card, car details information for interstate travel, driving license management and quarterly pollution check and control.: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/signer-waves-transactions & https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/car-parts-transactions (vehicle parts verification and replacement)

+- Sync with incident database: - Signer module for verification of transport incidents: https://github.com/aspiringsecurity/De-Transport-Monitor/tree/main/electronicincidentmanagement/signer-waves-transactions

  # Lens and Biconomy integration, Web3 ecosystem tools